 Design is Too Large or Too Complex

 When your design has a lot of vector shapes or lines or a number of bitmap images, it can cause trouble for the Glowforge app.
-To print a complex design, break it into a few separate stages as follows:
+To print a complex design, there are a couple options you can try.